Illustration by Laurel Long

 – Liu Ming

 May 1st, or Beltane, marks the first day of Summer in pagan traditions.
-According to the Tong Shu, the ancient Chinese almanac, May 5th of 2020 is the first day of Summer.
+According to the Tong Shu, the ancient Chinese almanac, May 5th is the first day of Summer for 2022.
 In the west, Summer Solstice is often heralded as the beginning of summer, but this is when the days start to get shorter again -when yin grows.
 Summer Solstice marks the height of summer when yang qi is at its zenith - it is the longest day of the year.
 So we are now between Spring Equinox and Summer Solstice - the beginning of summer.
 All the seasonal pivot points are shifted in this way according to the Taoist tradition.
 The vast majority of this teaching comes from Liu Ming.

-Rather than qi being only loosely defined as energy, we can actually understand it when we think of qi as about time.
+Rather than qi being only loosely defined as energy, we can actually understand it when we think of it as about time.
 It holds the changing of the seasons, the moon, and other cycles as governing our conduct.
 When we are in accordance with the seasonal qi we prosper, when we disobey these qi cycles, it brings decline.
 It is important to make a clear distinction between Spring and Summer.
 Where the yang qi was immature in early Spring, now it is reaching its maturation and there is completion all around us.
 Summer’s qi has more force fullness in it than Springtime qi.

 Now we have about 6 weeks before yang begins to decline and yin begins its’ growth towards the winter solstice.
 This is the time to fully dive into whatever it is that you are devoting this year to and be fully active in participating in your growth.
 Go full steam ahead with projects, ideas, resolutions, and plans.
 The Nei Jing says the ‘three months of summer are a time of “splendor and growth” when “all things fruit”.
 Anything is possible when we align ourselves with the qi available for us now.
 In the botanical world, we can observe everything becoming itself.
 That which was dormant and not visible in the winter is now in it's state of splendor.